National Environmental Policy Act

 Quinault River, Washington

 A project led by Dr. Schlosser in 2011, was for the Quinault Indian Nation, a federally recognized Indian tribe for a project on their Reservation.
 While it is on the tribal reservation, it is still considered federal lands: NEPA Compliance is required.
-Project activities included actions on lands managed by other federal agencies who were under obligation to support the Treaty of Olympia (1855).
+Project activities included actions on lands managed by federal agencies who were obligated to support the Treaty of Olympia (1855).

 Tribal Reservations are considered Federal Lands